maxxiimo/the-front-end-manifesto/information-architecting.md

 - [Interface Sketch][]
 - [Responsive Sketchsheets][]

-Here's what my paper prototype process looks like:
+To begin just simply translate what you indexed in the previous section into what it might look like on a screen.
+Here's what my paper prototype process looks like starting with a blank sheet of paper next to my index cards and ending with a paper prototype:

 ![][Prototype]

 The end result: a well-defined user interface layout for my entire application.

+TIP: As I prototype I've always got an eye on my bookmarked reference websites, and/or some of the [inspirational sites][Appendix 5] listed in our appendix.

 Wireframing
 -----------